Bambang Soegeng: Diplomatic career

 Between 15 August 1956 and 1959, Soegeng was assigned as the Indonesian Ambassador to the Holy See.
 He then became the Ambassador to Japan starting in October 1960.
 During his time in Japan, Soegeng negotiated war reparations to Indonesia for the Japanese occupation, and later successfully persuaded the Japanese government to not allow the Dutch aircraft carrier HNLMS Karel Doorman to stop over in Yokohama, and lobbied for the Japanese to take Indonesia's side in the Western New Guinea dispute.
 After his tenure in Japan, Soegeng later became ambassador to Brazil until 1965.

 Death and legacy

 Soegeng died on 22 June 1977, due to a lung illness.
-In accordance with his request, he was not buried at a Heroes' Cemetery, and was instead buried in Temanggung at the banks of the Progo River where several hundred pemuda had been massacred in 1949.
+In accordance with his wishes, he was not buried at a Heroes' Cemetery, and was instead buried in Temanggung on the banks of the Progo River where several hundred pemuda had been massacred in 1949.
 A monument was erected at his burial site in 1985.
 His posthumous rank was lieutenant general.
 Soegeng has been proposed as a National Hero of Indonesia.
 Multiple roads in Central Java and the Yogyakarta Special Region are named after him.